silent174/silent174/README.md

 - 👋 Hi, my name's Kirill Alekseev.
-Welcome to my page and feel free to connect with me
+Welcome to my profile and feel free to connect with me
 - 👀 I’m interested in front-end development and try something new all time
 - 🌱 I’m currently learning native JS, react
 - 📫 How to reach me on instagram: @alekseev_krll